debachaks/SmartTaskPrioritizer/readme.md

 3. Going further I plan to add more features!
 Please let me know if you have ideas on how to make this app better.

+This is the link to the app: https://smarttaskprioritizer-deba.streamlit.app/